 - one slide per story starter: half-page story and half-page text box (with an extra full-page text slide if needed)

 Get the FREE “Finish the Story” Writing Prompts

-To get these free “Finish the Story” writing prompts, simply put your email in the box below and they will be sent straight to your inbox.
+To get these free “Finish the Story” writing prompts, simply click on the image below, enter your email and they will be sent straight to your inbox.
 You will receive via email a PDF containing the printable version.
 Digital access links are included on the PDF.